TakashiMatsuda/kasahara201512/README.md

 the implementation of smith-waterman algorithm with python

 ## usage
-In the directory this .git exists,
+In the directory this .git exists, run

 `python align.py sequence1 sequence2`

 "Sequence1" and "sequence2" are the arguments.
 Then the pairwise alignment for them is written into the standard output.